Now UK’s Boris Johnson has quit, who could replace him?

-Boris Johnson said on Thursday he was resigning as Britain’s prime minister, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.
+Who could replace Boris Johnson as Britain’s prime minister?
+Below is a summary of those who have announced they want the job and others who could be in the frame.
+The race follows Johnson’s announcement on Thursday he was resigning, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.

 LIZ TRUSS

-The foreign secretary is the darling of the ruling Conservative Party’s grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
+The foreign secretary has been the darling of the Conservative Party’s grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
 Truss has a carefully cultivated public image and was photographed in a tank last year, echoing a famous 1986 photo of Britain’s first female prime minister, Margaret Thatcher.
-The 46-year-old initially campaigned against Brexit but, after the referendum, said she had changed her mind.
+Truss, 46, initially campaigned against Brexit but after the 2016 referendum said she had changed her mind.
 She spent the first two years of Johnson’s premiership as international trade secretary and was last year appointed as Britain’s lead negotiator with the European Union.
 Truss is now in charge of dealing with the EU over post-Brexit trade rules for Northern Ireland, where she has taken an increasingly tough line in negotiations.
-She said on Monday that Johnson had her “100% backing” and she urged colleagues to support him.
+On Tuesday she said Johnson had her “100% backing” and urged colleagues to support him.
+On Thursday after the prime minister bowed to growing pressure, she said Johnson had made the right decision to step down.

 JEREMY HUNT